Chainsaw Ripping Chain

-Currently available in several pitch and gauge combinations, in the style made by Granberg.
+Currently chainsaw ripping chain is available in several pitch and gauge combinations, in the style made by Granberg.

 - All profiles are sharpened with a round file.